 Look into an ATS with built-in live chat support or via email or phone.

-The SaaS provider should also be able to provide you with a training or onboarding program that lets you understand its features in detail.
-For instance, how to set up the careers page, how to use the resume parser, whether you can set up an employee referral system, various integrations, and so on.
+The ATS should also provide you with a training or onboarding program that lets you understand its features in detail.

-See if you can change the user settings, add more users and candidate requirements or personalize each search.
-An Applicant Tracking System that can be tweaked to make your own will be the ultimate winner!
+See if you can change the user settings, add more users and candidate requirements, or personalize each search.

 A powerful ATS with a good candidate sourcing feature will allow you to enrich your talent pipeline and help you hire for roles that are hard to fill.

-Once your ATS lets you integrate other small features like interview scorecards or ready-to-use interview kits, it will help you give every single candidate a positive candidate experience.
+Once your ATS lets you integrate other small features like interview scorecards or ready-to-use interview kits, it will help you provide every single candidate a positive candidate experience.

-To make better and more informed decisions in the future and to improve your recruitment strategy, you’ll need to take the help of reports and analytics.
+To make more informed hiring decisions and to improve your recruitment strategy, you’ll need to take the help of reports and analytics.

 Get your hands on an ATS that lets you properly manage your candidates and nurture meaningful relationships with them.

-If you can do this without any hassle, then you’ve definitely landed on the right leaf.
+If you can do all of this without any hassle, then you’ve definitely landed on the right leaf.

-Always remember any exceptional CRM will let you help in contact management, lead management, document, and pipeline management, and most essentially will strive towards assisting you in automation.
+Always remember any exceptional CRM will help you in contact management, documentation, pipeline management, and most essentially, will strive towards assisting you in automation.

 The ATS you’re eyeing should be designed flawlessly to fit the criteria to be mobile-friendly and easily adapt to every device.